International applicants should follow the standard application procedures, as well as those listed below.

 A regionally accredited U.S. college or university where English is the sole language of instruction, OR

 A foreign college or university which provides instruction solely in English.
 UC Davis Graduate School of Management will only approve waivers for foreign colleges and universities that list English as the sole language of instruction in the IAU World Higher Education Database.
-If English is not the sole language of instruction listed (or if not language is listed at all), the waiver does not apply.
 We will not review or accept any other documentation.

-There are three standardized tests you may take: the Test of English as a Foreign Language (TOEFL iBT) and the International English Language Testing System (IELTS) assessment.
-Unless you are exempt from the standardized English language proficiency test requirement per above, you must take the TOEFL iBT or IELTS assessment.
+There are two standardized tests you may take: the Test of English as a Foreign Language (TOEFL) and the International English Language Testing System (IELTS) assessment.
+Unless you are exempt from the standardized English language proficiency test requirement per above, you must take the TOEFL or IELTS assessment.

 The minimum score required for admissions is 105.
 The institution code is 4834 and the division is the Graduate Business Organization.
-For more information on TOEFL iBT, please contact: Educational Testing Service (ETS) at (609) 771-7100.
-We accept TOEFL iBT scores from tests administered by the Educational Testing Service and sent to us directly by the TOEFL office.
+For more information on TOEFL, please contact: Educational Testing Service (ETS) at (609) 771-7100.
+We accept TOEFL scores from tests administered by the Educational Testing Service and sent to us directly by the TOEFL office.

 IELTS (International English Language Testing System)